-Specialist Community Public Health Nursing (Health Visiting) (PgDip) Part-time
+Specialist Community Public Health Nursing (Health Visiting) (PgDip)

 This programme is designed to prepare nurses and midwives to become Specialist Community Public Health Nurses.
 The programme will lead to the professional award of Specialist Community Public Health Nurse (health visitor), with subsequent registration on the Specialist Community Public Health Nurse part of the Nursing and Midwifery Council (NMC) register.